 In the days following my diagnosis I was confused, scared and upset as I struggled to come to terms with the reality of living with diabetes.
 The main concern that loomed over my head was ‘This thing is never going away’.
 This thought is still with me today, but over the years I have learnt to tackle this thought head on every day.
 I’ve had to adopt the mindset, ‘things happen; now let’s get on with it’.
-I think this is one of the most important aspects on my road to dealing with the rigours of daily diabetes care, but it’s been the mantra that has sustained me to this point so far.
+I think this is one of the most important aspects on my road to dealing with the rigors of daily diabetes care, but it’s been the mantra that has sustained me to this point so far.

 I certainly can’t preach that I have been the perfect diabetes patient.
-There are some days when I am on top of the world, testing 5-6 times a day gleefully.
+There are some days when I am on top of the world, testing five to six times a day gleefully.
 Other days I struggle to mange one or two.
 To me, some days I felt like I just wasn’t ‘getting it’.
 And looking back on it, this is completely normal.
 Diabetes isn’t something you learn overnight like multiplication or tying your shoelaces.
 For me it’s more an ongoing process, like learning to drive a car.

 When you first sit down in the driver’s seat, it’s an overwhelming feeling.
 Which pedal does what, how do I change gears and what happens when I press this little triangle button on the dashboard; it’s a lot to take in.
 Diabetes is similar.
 There are so many different functioning and moving parts to the whole operation that effectively keeps your blood sugar within normal parameters.
 You can’t be expected to know how to fully control each aspect days after being diagnosed, just like you wouldn’t take someone on his or her learner’s license, put them on a race track and expect them to win the Indy 500.